StackVista/stackstate-docs/stackpacks/integrations/java-apm.md

 | Hystrix | 1.4+ | Fully Supported | `hystrix` |
 | Twilio SDK | 0+ | Fully Supported | `twilio-sdk` |

 Don't see your desired framework?
-StackState is continuously adding additional support.
+Rancher Observability is continuously adding additional support.
 Contact our support if you need help.

 To improve visibility into applications using unsupported frameworks, consider: